robotframework/robotframework-RFCP-syllabus/basics.md

 ### Basic structure

-User keyword syntax is identical to the test case syntax.
+User keyword syntax is identical to the test case/RPA task syntax.
 They can be created in suite files, resource files, and suite initialization files.
 Keywords in resources files are available for files using them.
 [[User Guide: User keyword syntax][UG User keyword syntax]]

 ### Arguments

 User keywords can take some arguments.
-Arguments are normally specified with the `[Arguments]` setting, and argument names use the same syntax as variables, for example ${arg}.
+Arguments are normally specified with the `[Arguments]` setting, and argument names use the same syntax as variables, for example `${arg}`.
 [[User Guide: User keyword arguments][UG User keyword arguments]]

 Varargs and kwargs are **Not** in the scope of this exam.